camunda/camunda-docs-manual/content/reference/rest/task/post-query-count.md

 Retrieves the number of tasks that fulfill the given filter.
-Corresponds to the size of the result set of the [Get Tasks (POST)]({{< relref "reference/rest/task/post-query.md" >}}) method and takes the same parameters.
+Corresponds to the size of the result set of the [Get Tasks (POST)]({{< ref "/reference/rest/task/post-query.md" >}}) method and takes the same parameters.

 {{< note title="Security Consideration" class="warning" >}}
   There are several query parameters (such as `assigneeExpression`) for specifying an EL expression.
 These are disabled by default to prevent remote code execution.
-See the section on <a href="{{< relref "user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
+See the section on <a href="{{< ref "/user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
 {{</note>}}

 # Method